pulsemicro/sample-1-instructions/README.md

 ## Requirements

-* Please use Visual Studio 2010 or 2012.
+* Please use Visual Studio 2012 or 2013.
 For this purpose, the free Express editions are as good as the enterprise editions.
-Visual Studio Express 2012 can be downloaded from [here](http://www.microsoft.com/visualstudio/eng/products/visual-studio-express-products).
+Visual Studio Express 2013 can be downloaded from [here](http://www.visualstudio.com/downloads/download-visual-studio-vs).
 * Use of Flash or Silverlight is not permitted.
 The application must be 100% browser-based (web server assisted) using HTML/HTML5.
-It must run in Internet Explorer 9/10.
+It must run in Internet Explorer 9/10/11 and Google Chrome.
 * Use of Javascript libraries is permitted (such as jQuery, KnockoutJS, SignalR, etc.), even encouraged.
-* Use of 3rd party libraries is permitted.Please document what 3rd party libraries were used so we know what is yours and what is not.
+* Use of 3rd party libraries is permitted.
+Please document what 3rd party libraries were used so we know what is yours and what is not.

 ## FAQ